October 16, 2018

-"I feel like I've helped to develop this program that can hopefully attract the next generation of neuroscientists to Susquehanna," says Beck, who is minoring in religion and healthcare studies.
-She is also a member of the Honors Program.
+"I feel like I've helped to develop this program that can hopefully attract the next generation of neuroscientists to Susquehanna," said Beck, who minored in religion and healthcare studies and was a member of the Honors Program.

-For her capstone, Beck is studying the effect that exposure to acute stressors in adolescent and juvenile rats has on the development of their decision-making abilities.
+For her capstone, Beck studied the effect that exposure to acute stressors in adolescent and juvenile rats has on the development of their decision-making abilities.

 After graduating from Susquehanna, Beck worked as a medical scribe before entering Cooper Medical School of Rowan University in Camden, N.J.